Synmastia / Medial Malposition

-As long as the surgeon leaves the upper 80% or so of the muscle’s attachment to the sternum, the muscle will act like a bouncer in a bar…it keeps the implant from extending towards the breastbone because the muscle is physically standing in the way of the implant from doing this.
+As long as the surgeon leaves the muscle’s attachment to the sternum intact, the muscle will act like a bouncer in a bar…it keeps the implant from extending towards the breastbone because the muscle is physically standing in the way of the implant from doing this.
 This is one of the many advantages of submuscular placement.

 How Does False Synmastia Occur?